pankil25/Image-Classification-using-Convolutional-Neural-Networks/README.md

   - Pass the path of train dataset folder in **"arguments"** method

-  - As i am applyinf pre-trained model on train dataset by spliting it in 80% training and 20% validation i am fine tuning the pre-trained Resnet model for better validation accuracy.
+  - As i am applying pre-trained model on train dataset by spliting it in 80% training and 20% validation i am fine tuning the pre-trained Resnet model for better validation accuracy.

 In Part B, the following parameters can be customized: